elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 PostgreSQL.

 Since this is the first time we're running a command with our new application, we'll see that it takes time for the source code to compile.
-Elixir is based on the Erlang virtual machine, and needs to compile the source to bytecode before we can run our programs.
-Don't worry if this seems to take a while at first, because subsequent commands will run much more quickly after this.
+Elixir runs on the Erlang virtual machine, and needs to compile the source to bytecode before we can run our programs.
+It takes time to run initially, but subsequent commands will run noticeably faster after this.

 If the database creation was successful, we'll see the following message at the
 bottom: